Sebastian Volco

 Sebastian Volco (also known as Volco) (Buenos Aires, 1973) is an Argentine composer, musician, singer-songwriter and record producer.
-He is recognized as a multi-instrumentalist since he is a pianist, bassist, keyboardist, guitarist.
-He formed La Orquesta Metafísica, a rock supergroup that puts together influences from rock, tango, jazz, classical music and traditional Argentine rhythms plus the duo Volco & Gignoli with bandoneon player Pablo Gignoli (former member of the Fernández Fierro Typical Orchestra).
+He formed La Orquesta Metafísica, a rock group that puts together influences from rock, tango, jazz, classical music and traditional Argentine rhythms plus the duo Volco & Gignoli with bandoneon player Pablo Gignoli, and many other solo and group projects.

-Recognized for his career in rock music, he also emphasizes his role as a composer of works for cinema, theater, performance and music for ballet.
+Recognized for his career in experimental and rock music, he also emphasizes his role as a composer of works for cinema, theater, performance and music for ballet.

 History

 La Trova de Fin de Siglo

 One of Sebastián Volco's main projects was the creation in 1997 with Sebastián Rosenfeldt of La Trova de Fin de Siglo, a group of experimental rock, improvised and electronic music.
 With this band he performed numerous concerts in Buenos Aires.
 During a year, he held a multitude of jam sessions at the now extinct concert venue Planeta Jupiter, where participated artists such as Charly García and Pappo, the legendary rock and blues guitarist.

-In 1998, he ran the Evenos Club in association with the blues legend and rock pioneer Javier Martínez (member of the Manal group).
+In 1998, he ran as producer and booker, the Evenos Club in association with the blues legend and rock pioneer Javier Martínez (member of the Manal group).

 With La Trova de Fin de Siglo he recorded Reboot 144, an album composed for the contemporary dance work Other Parts of Brenda Angiel which was presented in 1997 at the Rojas Cultural Center in Buenos Aires.